towhee-io/towhee/README.md

 &nbsp;

-Towhee is a machine learning framework that is dedicated to making unstructured data processing pipelines simple and fast.
+Towhee is a framework that is dedicated to making unstructured data processing pipelines simple and fast.
 Website: https://towhee.io/

 :art:&emsp;**Various Modalities:** Support data processing on different modalities, such as image, video, text, audio, molecular structure specification.